sparkflows/sparkflows-docs/docs/installation/installation/windows-tgz/windows-upgrade.rst

 Below are the steps to upgrade Sparkflows.

 #.
-Login into the Windows VM
+Login into the Windows

-   Login into the Windows VM
+   Login into the Windows Machine.

 #.
 Stop Sparkflows existing service